 Breaking Down Bathroom Remodeling Costs

-As you can see, bathroom remodels can come with some significant price tags.
+Bathroom remodels come with some significant price tags.
 But what exactly do you pay for when remodeling a bathroom in your home?
-Here are some price ranges —from the low end to the high end—for what you could pay for the various installations your new bathroom might need, according to data from HomeAdvisor, a home improvement information site:
+Here are some itemized estimates—from the low end to the high end—for what you could pay for the various installations your new bathroom might need, according to home improvement resource HomeAdvisor:

 - Bathtub: $400 to $8,000